|Our Favorites||Crowdfunding||Unique Ideas||Golf Tournaments||Online Fundraising|

 Wine tasting events are very popular social and Valentine’s Day Fundraising events.
 After all, most people love tasting wines!
 This makes finding participants for these happening fundraising events pretty easy.
 If event promotion is done well, you are very likely to attract people outside of your donor base, purely on the popularity and appeal of wine tasting events.
 Find detailed information on planning and managing a wine tasting event.

-One of our favorite non-profit fundraising ideas is a walk-a-thon, or other pledge fundraising event (such as a run-a-thon, golf-a-thon, bowl-a-thon, etc.).
-A walk-a-thon event not only raises money for your nonprofit, but also brings people together to support a cause.
-Members of your organization, individuals and families affected by the "cause" you are fighting for, members of the community, media etc, all come together to make a powerful statement.
 A walkathon fundraiser provides a great opportunity for raising lots of fundraising dollars via peer-to-peer fundraising.
-Each individual participant works hard to bring in donations.
+Each individual participant and team works hard to bring in donations.
 This can become a very exciting activity for individuals as they are able to create a personal fundraising page where they can set goals, upload images, track personal progress, and then share their page with family and friends.
-It also allows for competition amongst participants - driving them to earn more in an effort to win prizes and recognition.
+It also allows for competition among participants - driving them to earn more in an effort to win prizes and recognition.
+And a walk-a-thon event not only raises money for your nonprofit, but also brings people together to have fun and support a cause.

 The Latin inspired fitness dance of Zumba can be used as a unique fundraising idea for your charitable organization.
 Help to improve the self-confidence and fitness level of your community members and donors of all ages and motivate them to exercise.
 Zumba is a fun way to accomplish this and no previous dance experience is needed.
 Include a raffle or silent auction and a donation table with refreshments to boost income.
 Read our article on how to organize a Zumba fundraiser to get inspired and start an easy fundraising idea.